 Strengthening the brand – a business with a core of loyal customers stands out in the sea of possible online retailers.
 They trust you, so why shouldn’t anyone else do it, right?

 First off, you are aware that you can’t get a loyal customer, an advocate of your brand, right away.
-There are several stages in a customer’s lifecycle with your business.
-We will cover them in relation with suggested types of lifecycle email types for each stage.
+There are several stages of a customer lifecycle with your business.
+We will cover them in relation with suggested types of email campaign for each stage.

 Customer retention starts with a proper acquisition.
 The moment someone subscribes to your online store, don’t just send them a “Welcome, sir/madam” email.
 Expand the lines, describe how your products give solutions to their needs, not only their plain characteristics.